mcejp/ascii-posts/posts/C++-notes.md

 - C++ libraries require a complete-ish implementation of the C standard library underneath (this can suck on niche platforms)

+## Constants (in headers)

+### Strings (C++11)

+    constexpr char VERSION_STRING[] = "1.2.3";

+- constexpr implies internal linkage, so it's like "static"
+- for long strings this might not be optimal if used by multiple compilation units (not sure if it will be deduplicated)

 ## Embed any file in source code

     xxd -include <filename>

 (discussion: <https://unix.stackexchange.com/a/176112>)

+## Embed version in the program binary

+See <https://stackoverflow.com/a/2077957>, "Like Git Does It"

 ## \#pragma once